NewHR/hipster-server/README.md

 ## About
-Created for hipsetrs in New.HR by developers of this company :)
+Created for hipsters in New.HR by new.hr-developers :)

 ### Need a JOB?
 See our job list: http://vacancy.new.hr